Rani Mukerji: Early life and background

 Mukerji was born in Bombay (present-day Mumbai) on 21 March 1978 into the Mukherjee-Samarth family.
 Her father, Ram Mukherjee, was a former film director and one of the founders of Filmalaya Studios.
-Her mother, Krishna Mukherjee, is a former playback singer.
+Her mother, Krishna Mukherjee, was a former playback singer.
 Her elder brother, Raja Mukherjee, is a film producer and director.
 Her maternal aunt, Debashree Roy, is a Bengali film actress and her paternal second cousin, Kajol, is a Hindi film actress and her contemporary.
 Another paternal second cousin, Ayan Mukerji, is a scriptwriter and film director.
-Despite her parents and most of her relatives being members of the Indian film industry, Mukerji was uninterested in pursuing a career in film.
+Despite her parents and many of her relatives being members of the Indian film industry, Mukerji was uninterested in pursuing a career in film.
 She said, "There were already too many actresses at home and I wanted to be someone different".

 Mukerji received her education at Maneckji Cooper High School in Juhu and graduated with a degree in Home Science from SNDT Women's University.
 She is a trained Odissi dancer and began learning the dance form while in the tenth grade.
 As part of an annual tradition, the Mukherjee family celebrates the festival of Durga Puja in the suburban neighbourhood of Santacruz every year.
 Mukerji, a practising Hindu, takes part in the festivities with her entire family.

 In 1994, director Salim Khan approached Mukerji to play the lead female role in his directorial, Aa Gale Lag Jaa.
 Her father disapproved of a full-time career in film at such a young age, so she rejected the offer.
-At age 18, following her mother's suggestion that she pursue acting on an experimental basis, Mukerji accepted leading roles in the social drama Raja Ki Aayegi Baaraat, Khan's second offer to her, and her father's Bengali film Biyer Phool, both of which were released on the same day in October 1996.
+At age 18, following her mother's suggestion that she pursue acting on an experimental basis, Mukerji accepted leading roles in the social drama Raja Ki Aayegi Baaraat, Khan's second offer to her, and her father's Bengali film Biyer Phool, both of which were released on 18 October 1996.
 Before she began work on Raja Ki Aayegi Baaraat, Mukerji trained at Roshan Taneja's acting institute.
-She portrayed a rape victim who is forced to marry her rapist in the film.
+She portrayed a rape victim who is forced to marry her rapist.
 Although the film was a commercial failure, Mukerji's performance earned her a special recognition trophy at the annual Screen Awards ceremony.
 Following the film's poor showing at the box office, Mukerji returned to college to complete her education.
 However, inspired by her cousin Kajol's success in Hindi films, she decided to pursue a full-time career in films.